nazuke/SEOMacroscope/docs/_drafts/seo-macroscope-release-v1.6.0.0.md

 * Include and Exclude Patterns now take a list of regular expressions.

 * New overview panel selector menu.

+* Most display lists may be exported to CSV or Excel formats, including search results.

+* Links to external pages and files are now included in results lists.

+* Some simple chart displays.

 ## Bug fixes